-Division for Kids: How Parents Can Help With Short Division and Long Division
+Division for Kids: How To Teach Short Division (Bus Stop Method) and Long Division To Children

-It doesn’t matter whether it is short division or long division, at KS2 just the mere mention of the ‘D’ work can send shivers down the spine of many young mathematicians, but we are here to tell you (and them) that this doesn’t need to be the case!
+It doesn’t matter whether it is short division or long division, for many children and their parents just the mere mention of the ‘D’ work can send shivers down the spine of many young mathematicians, but it doesn’t need to be the case!

 In the past, division was taught without much concrete modelling (using physical items to help represent the maths problem), so it’s no wonder that many of us parents find it difficult to this very day.

-Nowadays though, with children spending a lot of time at school understanding how division works, rather than just memorising the method, the fear around KS2 division is melting away, but helping your child with division at home will make a big difference, especially if parents can support from home.
+Nowadays though, with children spending a lot of time at school understanding how division works, rather than just memorising the method, the fear around KS2 division is melting away, but recapping and helping your child to do division at home will make a big difference, especially if parents can support from home.

 But before you find out everything you need to know about division for kids, we’ve prepared a brief division recap for you!